smartrplace/api-draft/src/example-apps/base-gui-app/README.md

 * Import into Eclipse
 * Rename packages and classes TodoTemplateApp and TodoTemplateController .
 * Start development of your app.
 You may remove some of the services collected in the App class or add services and/or dependencies in the pom.xml, of course.

+# Additional information
+* This template does NOT contain any custom resource type.
+It is focused on apps that are mainly for the implementation of user pages.